About us | eInvoicing New Zealand

 Who we are

-Mark Wierzbicki – Director eInvoicing
+Mark Wierzbicki – General Manager eInvoicing

 Mark leads the team responsible for driving eInvoicing adoption by businesses and Government in New Zealand.
 Leading a team of 10 highly engaged individuals who are constantly learning and adapting their approach for how to support businesses to efficiently and effectively implement eInvoicing.